TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-overview-quick-start.md

 And at this point we are ready to open the menu designer software.

-### Step 2 - Get tcMenu Designer - Windows, macOS, Linux
+## Step 2 - Get tcMenu Designer - Windows, macOS, Linux

 Our Menu Designer software is available to download from the [tcMenu releases page](https://github.com/davetcc/tcMenu/releases).
 It can design menus and generate code for a wide range of input, display and remote control options.
 Available as a signed installer for Windows, Notarized app for macOS, and as a Debian package for Linux.

-### Step 2a: Ensure the Arduino libraries are installed
+## Step 2a: Ensure the Arduino libraries are installed

 You will need to install TcMenu library and all dependencies from Arduino IDE, or add the library dependency in the platformIO project ini file.
 As [TcMenu library](https://github.com/davetcc/tcMenuLib/releases) is built on [IOAbstraction library]({{< relref "io-abstraction.md">}}), [TaskManagerIO library]({{< relref "taskmanager-io.md">}}), [SimpleCollections]({{< relref "simple-collections.md">}}) and [TcUnicodeHelper]({{< relref "tc-unicode-helper.md" >}}) it's worth reading a little about these libraries too.

 **PlatformIO note:** Even if you're using platformIO, we recommend that you still [download at least tcMenu library](https://github.com/davetcc/tcMenuLib/releases) initially for the examples.
 In this case create a libraries directory and put tcMenu in it.

-### Step 3: Start the designer UI and ensure everything is ready
+## Step 3: Start the designer UI and ensure everything is ready

-{{< figure src="/products/arduino-libraries/images/electronics/renderer-docs/tcmenu-designer-start-page.jpg" title="Menu Designer UI - main window" alt="menu designer UI on macOS showing main window" >}}
+{{< figure src="/products/arduino-libraries/images/electronics/renderer-docs/tcmenu-designer-start-page.jpg" title="Menu Designer UI - Edit -> General Settings" alt="menu designer UI on macOS showing the general settings dialog" >}}

-At this point start designer and go to Edit -> General Settings.
+Once you've started the designer choose the "Edit -> General Settings" menu item.
 From here we can set up the project/sketches folder, and libraries directory.
 The sketches folder is used to provide a list of sketches, and also the default new project location.
 The libraries directory is used to check if libraries are up-to-date and also to provide a list of examples.
 You can always see available and installed versions from the "Library Versions" tab of General Settings.

+Here you can also configure how many backups will be kept (they are now in the .backup directory of your project), how deep into both library and project directory structures to scan for examples, and available projects, and also you can setup the global options for new projects.
+We'll go into these later.

 **PlatformIO note:** users who don't want to have a global copy of the libraries, from Edit -> General Settings untick the "I am using Arduino IDE" option.

-Nearly all functions are available from the menu, with the main page split into several areas:
+This turns off all library checking, and will not populate the library examples menu item.

+### Overview of the application menu options

+The application has a main menu, on Windows and Linux it is at the top of the designer window, on macOS it will reside in the system menu area as per other apps.

 * "File" Menu contains functions to Open and Save projects, including listing out Examples, Sketches and Recently edited items.
 * "Edit" Menu has functions for clipboard, undo/redo and also the Settings dialog.
 * "Menu Item" menu contains functions for working with menu items, most are also in the item toolbar bottom-left below the menu tree.
-* "Code" menu has the Code Generator, EEPROM validator, and also a list of [IO expanders]({{< relref "setting-up-io-expanders-in-menu-designer.md" >}}).
+* "Code" menu has the Code Generator, EEPROM validator, internationalization settings, and also a list of [IO expanders]({{< relref "setting-up-io-expanders-in-menu-designer.md" >}}).
+It also contains utilities for [bitmap/widget creation]({{< relref "creating-and-using-bitmaps-menu.md">}}) and [font creation]({{< relref "using-custom-fonts-in-menu.md">}}).
 * "Help" menu has links to the most important parts of the tcMenu documentation.
 It also has a link to the forum and can prepare diagnostic info too.

+### Overview of the main window

+{{< figure src="/products/arduino-libraries/images/electronics/renderer-docs/menu-editor-main-with-preview.png" title="Menu Designer UI - main window (left) with preview (right)" alt="menu designer UI showing the main window (left) and preview (right)" >}}

-* Clicking on an item opens it up for editing in the editor area.
+* From the menu tree, clicking on an item opens it up for editing in the editor area.
 You can change the values here and they are validated as you type.
 * Clicking on the Root item edits the project level properties.
 From here you can set the unique ID for the project and also the application name that will appear in the title area.
-* To move and copy items you can copy and paste menu items by selecting them in the tree, even using regular clipboard keyboard shortcuts.
-You can also drag and drop items to move them.
-If you drop near the top of an item the insert point is above, otherwise it is below.
+* You can drag and drop items to move them.
+If you drop near the top of an item the insert point is above, otherwise it will be placed below the item.
+If you drop into a submenu, it will drop into the submenu instead.
+* You can also use copy and paste to move items around the tree, either from the Edit menu, or using regular clipboard shortcuts.
 * You can take a copy of a menu tree that can be loaded by the Java or C# API by copying from a point in the tree and pasting into a text editor.
-* A prototype view showing an approximate embedded layout is available from the "Menu Item" menu
+* The prototype view (right) that shows an approximate embedded layout is available from the "Menu Item -> Show Preview" menu.
+This brings up a lightweight EmbedControl form that is kept in sync as you edit.
+This is discussed in more detail in the [EmbedControl documentation](https://www.thecoderscorner.com/products/apps/embed-control/).

 ### Step 4: Create a new project directory to store your embedded application.